aggarwalHarshita/SampleApplication/README.md

 Dagger is a fully static, compile-time dependency injection framework for both Java and Android.

-RxJava is a Java VM implementation of Reactive Extensions[http://reactivex.io/]: a library for composing asynchronous and event-based programs by using observable sequences.
+RxJava is a Java VM implementation of [Reactive Extensions](http://reactivex.io/): a library for composing asynchronous and event-based programs by using observable sequences.

 ButterKnife library is a view injection library that injects views into android activity/fragments using annotations.